Sachin-Kushwaha1/Student-Grade-MS/README.md

 ## Usage

-1. Start both backend and frontend servers
+1. Start both backend and frontend servers locally, or visit your deployed links.
-2. Open the application in your browser
+2. Open the application in your browser.
-3. Upload an Excel or CSV file with student data
+3. Upload an Excel or CSV file with student data.
-4. View, edit, or delete student records as needed
+4. Sort, view, edit, or delete student records as needed.

 ## Built With AI Assistance